For Chronic Pain, A Change In Habits Can Beat Opioids For Relief

 "There's no such thing as a pain-free day for me," Brown said.
 "It never, never fully goes away."

-She's just learned how to manage life with it.
+She has just learned how to manage life with it.

 This story was produced by Side Effects Public Media, a news collaborative covering public health.
-Follow Christine Herman on Twitter: @CTHerman.
+You can follow Christine Herman on Twitter: @CTHerman.